bstefanescu/qutejs/web/doc/docs/app/data.md

 The property created on the target object will be synchronized with the source application property.
 The linked property will act as a proxy to the application property.

-## `$bindVM(vm, key)`
+## `__qute_prop(vm, key)`

 This is a private method used to bind the application property to a component reactive property.
 It should never be used directly.

 You can use it as an example if you need to integrate a state manager like **redux** into Qute.
-In that case, to map a state property to a reactive component property you need to create an object that provide a `$bindVM` function that is responsible to create the reactive property.  \
+In that case, to map a state property to a reactive component property you need to create an object that provide a `__qute_prop` function that is responsible to create the reactive property.  \
-Then to create the binding you need to assign the object providing `$bindVM` as the initial value of a reactive property.
+Then to create the binding you need to assign the object providing `__qute_prop` as the initial value of a reactive property.